dc138/docker-minecraft-server/README.md

 Configuration is handled with two files, `build_config.cfg` and `runtime_config.cfg`.
 The former contains configuration to be used while builing the image, like the server jar to embed.
-The latter contains runtime configuration used while launching the server, and is copied to `/mc/server` when the container starts to persist changes.
+The latter contains runtime configuration used while launching the server, and is stored in `/mc/server` to persist changes.

 # License